The following child protection procedures are underpinned by numerous pieces of legislation including Working Together to Safeguard Children 2018.

 - GBM’s Support Centre should be told about the concern for its records and to offer support

-- If agreed, in consultation with the designated person, Children’s Services (Social Services) or police departments should be informed and their advice followed
+- If agreed, in consultation with the designated person, LADO, Social Services, or police departments should be informed and their advice followed

 - Make a written record of the events, conversations and observations, which should be signed and dated.
-You can use the Reporting concerns about a child/person’s safety/welfare or they disclose abuse template available to download for free from the GB leaders’ online resource base.
+You can use the Reporting concerns about a child/person’s safety/welfare or they disclose abuse template available to download for free from the GB website.

 - Support should be offered to the GBM volunteer making the report